ofirgall/learn-nvim/chapters/02-basic-config.md

 ---

 ## Key mapping
-Key map can be set to a specific modes. \
+Key map can be set to specific modes. \
 The important ones:
 * `n` - Normal mode
 * `i` - Insert mode